-By the time Stolar left Sony, and Working Designs was able to publish games for the PlayStation it was already a bit late, as other players had established themselves on the PS market.
+By the time Stolar left Sony, and Working Designs was able to publish games for the PlayStation, it was already a bit late, as other players had established themselves in the PlayStation market.

-Once in the greener PS pastures, Lunar was a success with 270,000 units sold in the US in 1999.
-Here is where my theory of blaming Stolar for some of WDs’ struggles takes place.
+Once in the greener PlayStation pastures, Lunar was a success with 270,000 units sold in the US in 1999.
+Here is where my theory of blaming Stolar for some of Working Designs’ struggles takes place.
 Lunar was a 2-D RPG, by 1999 not many people were into 2-D games, as most RPG fans were gobbling up the 3-D adventures of the genre and in wait of FFVIII.

-My belief is that had WD been able to publish Lunar The Silver Star Story in 1997 or even 1998 the game might have seen a doubling of its sales.
+My belief is that had Working Designs been able to publish Lunar The Silver Star Story in 1997 or even 1998 the game might have seen a doubling of its sales.
 After all, Wild Arms sold almost a million units in 1997 and it was mostly a 2-D JRPG.

-Even when its games were pedestrian (Vanguard Bandits) the packaging and the effort that WD put in translations elevated these titles in terms of quality.
+Even when its games were pedestrian (Vanguard Bandits) the packaging and the effort that Working Designs put in translations elevated these titles in terms of quality.

-Victor blamed Sony’s approval process and the company’s Growlanser PS2 release (as the final nail in WD’s coffin) during an interview with Gamespot in 2005 (When Working Designs finally shut its operations):
+Victor blamed Sony’s approval process and the company’s Growlanser PS2 release (as the final nail in Working Designs’ coffin) during an interview with Gamespot in 2005 (When Working Designs finally shut its operations):

 Still, companies usually do not tank because of one bad release (not the long running ones).
 Working Designs had been struggling somewhat since the 90s.
 Lunar 2 sold even less than Lunar the Silver Star, and if you were one of the lucky individuals that actually bought Lunar: Eternal Blue you know that the packaging was absolutely fantastic.
 I don’t think that type of quality production value per copy was sustainable if such games were being made and sold in such smaller scale quantities.